markekraus/psharp/foundation-by-laws.md

 The Foundation Members may also vote to require the Foundation Member wishing to return from a permanent leave of absence to be questioned.
 A simple majority of active Foundation Members must approve the return status of the Foundation Member wishing to return from a permanent leave of absence.

-A Foundation Member may resign at any time by submitting to the Parlimentarian a letter of resignation.
+A Foundation Member may resign at any time by submitting to the Parliamentarian a letter of resignation.
 The letter of resignation must include an effective date.
 On the effective date, the resigning Foundation Member will no longer be a Foundation Member.